Synthetixio/SIPs/content/srs/sr-1.md

 #### `author` header

-The `author` header optionally lists the names, email addresses or usernames of the authors/owners of the SCCP.
-Those who prefer anonymity may use a username only, or a first name and a username.
+The `author` header optionally lists the names, email addresses or usernames of the authors/owners of the SR. Those who prefer anonymity may use a username only, or a first name and a username.
 The format of the author header value must be:

 > Random J. User &lt;address@dom.ain&gt;